veniamin-ilmer/math/power_operations.md

 Well, that would be ln(100) / ln(3)

-Why is the reverse of exponentation equal to three math operations?
+Why does the reverse of exponentation require us to three math operations?
+Convention.

 That makes things confusing.
 Let's redefine the reverse of exponentation as: